 Rule #3 – Preservatives for food products are typically lazy shortcuts.
 There are so many technological advances from the past like steam distillation and fermentation and in the present like tetra packs, freezing, canning that preserve products without adding a single chemical preservative.
 Any time you see a company using preservatives, rethink your decision twice before endorsing it with your wallet.

-Here’s an affiliate link to good quality rose water available on Amazon:
+Here’s an affiliate link to good quality rose water, that I have heard chefs use, available on Amazon:

 1)Hydrosols – Suzanne Catty